lankers1/flag-tic-tac-toe/README.md

 - React-router

 Other tools used throughout development:
-- Figma to design the mockups
+- Figma to design site mockups
 - Lucidchart for database modeling
 - NeonDB for database hosting
 - Google cloud for hosting/deployments

 ## Considerations
 ### SSR vs CSR
-I explored using Next.js or Remix for SSR capabilities, but ultimately the speed of development and developer experience of Vite persuaded me to go with Vite.
-The SEO benefits of SSR were negligible as I am currently receiving a score of 100 in lighthouse for SEO.
+I explored using Next.js or Remix for the SSR capabilities (SEO and first paint speed), but ultimately the developer experience of Vite persuaded me to go with the latter.

+My choice to go with Vite for the client-side development server was vindicated and the performace of the site is extremely fast.
+The SEO benefits often attributed with SSR were negligible as I am currently receiving a score of 100 in lighthouse for SEO.

-I also was reluctant to get vendor locked with the Next.js ecosystem, it felt too cumbersome and I wanted to explore alternative host providers to vercel.
+I also was reluctant to be vendor locked with the Next.js ecosystem, it felt too cumbersome and I wanted to explore alternative host providers to vercel.
 Similarly, my goal was to implement my API with golang, introducing Next.js would have added unnecessary complexity and an additional backend-for-frontend layer that was unnecessary with my project.

 ### Relational DB vs Document model (NOSQL)
 This was an easy choice, the data model made sense to use a RDBMS like Postgres.
 This was mainly due to the concept of flag characteristics and the joining that occurs when generating a new game.